Optimal selection of sample-size dependent common subsets of covariates for multi-task regression prediction: Prediction error with random covariates: A single dataset

 \subsection{Approximations and consistency}

-The focus of this paper is on choosing a good model for prediction of future responses with parameters that are estimated from a sample of size $n$, with the understanding that different sample sizes may (and should) lead to different choices of models; more specifically, a larger $n$ allows for a larger set of covariates.
-The choice of a model may be based on the same $n$ observations, or on another sample of size denoted by $N$.
-Since the chosen model depends on $n$, asymptotic results in $n$ are not of major interest in this context; however, they may contribute some understanding when $n$ is not small.
+The focus of this section is on choosing a subset of covariates for prediction of future responses on the basis of a single dataset of size $N$.
+The linear model parameters are estimated from a sample of size $n$, with the understanding that different $n$'s may (and should) lead to different choices of subsets; more specifically, a larger $n$ naturally gives rise to a larger set of covariates.
+Asymptotic results in $n$ are not of major interest in this context; however, they may contribute some understanding when $n$ is not small.
 Such results are discussed in this section.